 Other technical challenges to moving the edge closer to end-users include planning requirements, availability of land and power, weighing risks vs benefits, education, and looking at problems objectively rather than emotionally.

-A new needs-based data centre design
+A new needs-based data center design

 One size does not always fit all.
-Different types of data centres are starting to emerge on the edge for various reasons, including access to data, or control, or any other requirements identified in an end user's business case, such as the need for low or zero latency in certain applications.
+Different types of data centers are starting to emerge on the edge for various reasons, including access to data, or control, or any other requirements identified in an end user's business case, such as the need for low or zero latency in certain applications.

-In the not so distant future, it is highly probable that customers will choose to host with multiple data centre providers, or types, simultaneously.
+In the not so distant future, it is highly probable that customers will choose to host with multiple data center providers, or types, simultaneously.
 One could imagine signing up with separate providers for processing versus storage.
 Paying a premium to keep a share of your data off the grid and safe, for example, makes sense.
 So, if the offering is right, the cost is not the only driver.

 Performance and the level of service required by the different end-user business cases can be as important as cost, if not more so, in driving what the edge is going to look like.
 Each bespoke edge solution is going to generate its own set of technical challenges, but we are confident in people and in the fact that technology has always managed to catch up to the service of mankind over time.

 Article by Charles Fortin, Managing Director, Collard Maxwell Architects